 Solutions Bring Convenience & Flexibility to Members

-Over the past few years, the evolution in consumer spending behaviors has been a catalyst for payments innovation.
-From P2P to mobile wallets, and contactless to buy online/pickup in store (BOPIS), consumers have been open to trying new methods and forms of payment to attain greater convenience, less friction and more financial security and flexibility.
+Over the past several years, evolving consumer expectations have served as a catalyst for payments innovation.
+From P2P to mobile wallets, and contactless to buy online/pickup in store (BOPIS), consumers have been open to trying new methods of payment to attain greater convenience, less friction and more financial stability.

-Buy now, pay later (BNPL) is one major trend that recently emerged and grew exponentially during the pandemic, meeting consumers’ desire for greater convenience and flexibility in how they manage their overall budgets.
-BNPL solutions give consumers the option of spreading payments on purchases across several months.
+Buy now, pay later (BNPL) is a notable trend that emerged during the pandemic, and it’s showing no signs of slowing down.
+BNPL meets consumers’ desire for greater convenience and flexibility in managing their household budget, by providing the option of repaying purchases made online or in-store over time.

-It’s gotten to where consumers expect their financial institutions and card issuers to offer BNPL, or they will find it elsewhere with a fintech or another bank.
-To remain competitive and relevant to their members’ daily financial lives, credit unions must embrace innovation in digital payments and lending, and BNPL is one important piece of that equation.
+The popularity of BNPL has grown to the point where consumers will soon expect card issuers and financial providers to offer such services, otherwise they will seek them elsewhere.
+To remain competitive and relevant to their members’ daily financial lives, credit unions must embrace innovation in digital payments and lending, and BNPL is one important element of that formula.

 What is happening with BNPL?

-“For the customer, using fintech BNPL providers like Affirm and Klarna is introducing yet another financial institution into the mix, one where they don’t have a past relationship or experience to lean on,” said Rob Navarro, Director of Product Development, Co-op Solutions.
-“It becomes even harder for customers to manage their holistic financial picture, and where we might be seeing an increase in defaults or overextension.
-Using a BNPL solution through their trusted credit union can help alleviate that and also provide a better member experience for the user.”
+“For the consumer, using fintech BNPL providers like Affirm and Klarna introduces yet another financial institution into the mix, one where they don’t have a past relationship or experience to lean on,” said Nelson Fisher, Director of Product Development at Co-op Solutions.
+“It becomes even harder for households to manage their holistic financial picture, and where we might be seeing an increase in defaults or overextension.
+Using a BNPL solution through their trusted credit union can help alleviate that, while providing a better member experience for the user.”

-According to PaymentsDive, installment payment providers like Affirm, Klarna, Afterpay and Sezzle are already tightening up their underwriting standards as consumers face inflationary pressures and losses begin to mount.
+According to PaymentsDive, installment payment providers like Affirm, Klarna, Afterpay and Sezzle have begun tightening their underwriting standards in response to rising inflation and mounting losses.
 But startup fintechs aren’t the only competitors in the BNPL space.
-More established firms like Amazon and Apple are rolling out their own versions of BNPL incorporated into their proprietary digital wallets, providing consumers with more options than ever before.
+More established firms like Amazon and Apple have introduced their own versions of BNPL incorporated into their proprietary digital wallets, providing consumers with more options than ever before.
+In fact, Amazon and Chase recently announced plans to expand their BNPL services by allowing Prime Visa and Amazon Visa cardmembers to use the installment pay option outside of Amazon’s ecosystem.

-This desire is fueling a convergence of lending and payments, with the eventual result being that the traditional personal loan may decline to the point of no longer being offered.
-For credit unions, this convergence is also driving a new definition of trust that is split between the traditional understanding that is exemplified by “character,” and trust as defined by “capabilities.”
+This desire is fueling a convergence of lending and payments, with the eventual result being that the traditional personal loan may fall out of favor to the point of no longer being offered.
+For credit unions, this convergence is also driving a new definition of trust that is split between the traditional understanding that is defined more by “capabilities,” rather than “character.”

 Whereas credit unions have long succeeded in character-based trust aspects like providing outstanding member service and consultative advice, the winners of this new financial revolution will need to both be able to deliver the right digital capabilities to meet evolving consumer needs, while responding quickly to such changing needs through continuous innovation and agility.